Mini-Grants:

 Should you apply?

-Does your organization work with the homeless and hungry populations of Central New York?
+Central New York?
 Do you have an innovative project you have been wanting to implement, but lack the funds to get it off the ground?
 Look no further than

-Music for the Mission’s new Mini-Grants!
+Music for the Mission’s Mini-Grants

 What we fund: